Hussainajhar8/tech257_azure_linux/intro_to_azure/AZURE.md

 - **AI and Machine Learning**: Provides services for building and deploying AI models and machine learning algorithms.
 - **IoT**: Offers services for connecting, monitoring, and managing IoT devices and data.
 - **Security**: Includes services for identity management, threat protection, and security monitoring.
+- **Devops**: For private companies with fine-grained security, includes services for Devops tools and practices such as CI/CD, IAC.

 ## Azure Pricing Calculator